mikeyt120/SwashTV/README.md

 # SwashTV
 SwashTV automated water surface tracing tool

+All results from Michael Thompson's PhD thesis are in the 'thesis results' folder.
+Videos corresponding to the results are available in the following YouTube playlist (https://www.youtube.com/playlist?list=PLJSOHg6_zTjUsTAhVg0pjEFXeCKhVkLDO).

 # What does the code do?
 The 'swash_tv_unet_processor.ipynb' script takes a distortion corrected and rectified video (e.g. 7_10_swash_tv_07_07_2023_2_11940.0_slomo_1p9.mp4) and returns a beach slope rotated video with the swash water profile annotated.
 A csv file of the x,t,z,h data is saved as well as a depth timestack graph.